-Learning languages does get harder as we get older.
+In speaking with many people, people who are older often regret not learning languages while they were younger.
+Learning languages does get harder as we get older in some ways.
 I’m nearly 40 at time of writing, and I feel the pain.
 It gets harder in many ways:

 - My brain is getting tired.
-It’s hard for the older brain to learn new words and phrases.
+It seems harder for the older brain to learn new words and phrases.

 You might also like: